roosh42/GoogleSpreadsheetServer/README.md

    1. Log into the Google account that will own your spreadsheet.
    1. Open [Spreadsheet with Server (template)](https://docs.google.com/spreadsheets/d/1kU2IiLpKKVM_Zb3BzlB_b3I9ww1Rio81olDnzu6avWg/).
    1. `File` > `Make a Copy`
-   1. Click the copy button.
+   1. Click the `Make a Copy` button.
 2. In your new copy, open Apps Script with `Extensions` > `Apps Script`
 3. Deploy the Apps Script as a Web App.
    1. `Deploy` *in the top-right corner* > `New Deployments`